How to Open a Medical Spa (Medspa) if your License Requires Physician Supervision

 - The physician or the physician-owned entity must be the beneficiaries of payments for medical services.

-- The physician or the physician-owned corporation must actually be involved in medical decisions and cannot operate as an absentee medical director which merely general oversight to the operation.
+- The physician or the physician-owned corporation must actually be involved in medical decisions and cannot operate as an absentee medical director.

 Call Jackson LLP Today to Schedule a Consultation with a Medical Spa Attorney

 At Jackson LLP, we focus our practice on health law and helping entrepreneurs and startups meet their legal needs and allowing them to focus on running and growing their businesses.
-If your business will be anywhere in Illinois, Michigan, Wisconsin, Florida, or New Mexico, we can help.
-To schedule a complimentary consultation with one of our lawyers, call our office today at 312-985-6484 or schedule using our online booking system below.
+If your business will be anywhere in Illinois, Michigan, Wisconsin, Florida, New York, or Connecticut, we can help.
+To schedule a complimentary consultation with one of our lawyers, call our office today at (855) 633-2339 or schedule using our online booking system below.